By Francesca Patterson

 - 8 oz of pasta (I suggest penne, gemelli, fusilli)

-- 1/4 cup of garlic scapes (thinly sliced)
+- 3 tbsp of scallions, chives, or garlic scapes (thinly sliced)

 - 3 garlic cloves (thinly sliced)